Texas Court Records

 What Is the Legal Blood Alcohol Concentration Limit in Texas?

-In Texas, motorists operating vehicles with a blood alcohol concentration (BAC) of.08 are deemed guilty of DWI (Driving While Intoxicated).
+In Texas, motorists operating vehicles with a blood alcohol concentration (BAC) of. .08 is deemed guilty of DWI (Driving While Intoxicated).

 Minor traffic violations and infractions in Texas usually do not involve crashes, injuries, or death.
 Some of these are responsible for most traffic tickets issued for parking violations.
 The most common minor traffic violations in Texas are: